Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/README.md

 ## dbt-fabricspark

-The `dbt-fabricsparkdb` package contains all of the code enabling dbt to work with Microsoft Fabric WITHOUT a connection endpoint like livy or the Datawarehouse SQL endpoint.
+The `dbt-fabricsparknb` package contains all of the code enabling dbt to work with Microsoft Fabric WITHOUT a connection endpoint like livy or the Datawarehouse SQL endpoint.
 For more information, consult [the docs](https://fluffy-couscous-p8yev1r.pages.github.io/#/).